greg-js/arch-wiki-md-repo/wiki/_content/english/Codecs.md

 If you are not able to play some files go to [http://www.mplayerhq.hu/design7/dload.html](http://www.mplayerhq.hu/design7/dload.html), read the instructions and install the codec you need to play your files.

-They can also be found in AUR with the name [codecs](https://aur.archlinux.org/packages/codecs/) and [codecs64](https://aur.archlinux.org/packages/codecs64/).
+They can also be found in the [codecs](https://aur.archlinux.org/packages/codecs/) and [codecs64](https://aur.archlinux.org/packages/codecs64/) packages.

 ### No H264, mpg4 or Musepack (.mpc) in Totem Player